lazyatom/interblah.net/soups/blog/getting-started-with-spacemacs.snip.markdown

 Once the file is open, if you hit `SPC p p` again, assuming you've opened a file that was somewhere under version control, you should now see the project in the list, and you can get back to this project easily now.

+When you _do_ select a project using `SPC p p`, you'll next be prompted to pick a file from that project.
+For a long time, this confused me, particularly as I moved from one project to the other, and back, in a single editing session.
+However, this is normal -- Spacemacs is just asking which buffer or file from that project that you want to start on.

 # Cheat Sheet #